 Our Privacy Notice: How Hodge uses your personal information

-This privacy notice is our promise of how we look after your personal information.
-It includes how we use information that you tell us about yourself, what we learn by having you as a customer, and the choices you give us about what marketing you want us to send you.
-This notice explains how we do this and tells you about your privacy rights and how the law protects you.
+In this notice we set out how we use the personal data that you tell us about yourself, that we learn from you by having you as a customer, and the choices that you have about what marketing information you want to receive from us.
+This notice also tells you about your privacy rights and how the law protects you.

 Who are Hodge?

-Hodge (noted as “we” in this document) is made up of a number of different legal entities.
-We’ll let you know which you have a relationship with, when you take out a product or service with us.
+Hodge is made up of a number of different legal entities.
+We’ll let you know which entity you have a relationship with, when you take out a product or service with us.

 Our Privacy Promise to you